 Whether you're taking the certification exam or recertification exam, creating a study plan for your Pediatrics exam is crucial to being efficient while covering all the material you need to know.
 Your study "game plan" is your key to success—how you set it up matters!
-Science has proven that there are specific learning truths that unlock your brain to be more efficient while you study, and anchor the concepts you're studying in your long-term memory.
+Science has proven that there are specific learning truths (as outlined in the StudyWise Guide) that unlock your brain to be more efficient while you study, and anchor the concepts you're studying in your long-term memory.

 We'll be honest with you—preparing for the boards in 6 months will be tough.
 It's crucial to set up your study schedule to maximize your efficiency.
 Whether you've already started on the material or you're just getting ready to dive in, this Complete 6-Month Pediatrics Board Study Plan will narrow your scope and make you more efficient.

 Month 1: Choose your learning tools